WebOfTrustInfo/rwot12-cologne/advance-readings/rwot-primer.md

 ### Getting to the Text

-Our other prime suggestion is this: _make sure that you're getting to the text by the end of day two_.
+Our other prime suggestion is this: _make sure that you're getting to the text by the end of day three_.
 Often, we want to keep talking about the great ideas that are occurring to us, and to keep expanding the possibilities of our papers.
 But groups ultimately need to put a cap on what a paper will cover.
 If there are contentious topics, put a pin in them and/or give the writing of those topics to the people most emotionally invested.

-By the end of day two you'll be about halfway through the time allotted for producing your paper, so try to be into the actual writing phase or you're going to be overwhelmed during the smaller amounts of time available during our last two days.
+By the end of day three you'll be about halfway through the time allotted for producing your paper, so try to be into the actual writing phase or you're going to be overwhelmed during the smaller amounts of time available during our last two days.

 ### Resolving Differences